SophM/Word-Guess-Game/README.md

 In this project, I built a word-guess game, whose goals are for the player to guess a word and learn new things!
 In fact, if the player guesses the word, a picture representing the word and a fun fact about the word are displayed.

+The game has a responsive layout and can be played on different devices.

 [Click me to check the game out!](https://sophm.github.io/Word-Guess-Game/)

 The word to guess (with hidden letters!) is displayed on the screen, along with the score of the player (wins/losses), the letters the player already tried and the number of guesses remaining.
 The player has up to 10 guesses to find the word!
 If the player accidentally presses a letter already tried, she/he doesn't lose a guess for it...
 You're welcome! :)